ably/docs/writing-style-guide.md

 * Use 'compatible' rather than 'concordant'.
 * Use 'with regard to' rather than 'apropos' (if 'apropos' is being used as a preposition).

-The aim is to keep things simple, avoid possible confusion, and aid translation.
+The aim is to keep things simple, avoid possible confusion, and aid translation, while retaining accuracy of meaning.

 ## Capitalization